 - Visible hair shedding when washing or combing hair

 - Seemingly dry and weak hair that can be easily plucked

 How To Cope With Hair Loss During Postpartum?

-Hair loss during your postpartum recovery usually peak at four months after delivery and lasts for approximately six months.
+Hair loss during postpartum recovery usually peaks four months after delivery and lasts approximately six months.
 So don’t worry about going bald, Mama.
-By your little one’s first birthday, all will be back to normal.
+By your little one’s first birthday, it should resolve.
 But if it’s chronic telogen effluvium, it might take a little longer, though.

 There’s no specific treatment for telogen effluvium, but there are still many ways to take care of your hair during this period.
 Here are a few ways to manage postpartum hair loss at home:

 Doing a cream bath or hair mask is excellent for nourishing your hair!
 Products with vitamins A, E, biotin, and folate can help stimulate hair growth.
 Plus, it’s also great for maintaining or keeping your hair strong.

 There are many options in the market, but you can also create your hair mask using natural ingredients.
 The most prevalent ingredient for a cream bath or hair mask is aloe vera because of its many benefits.
 It’s great for strengthening hair, controlling greasy hair, and soothing the itchy scalp.